AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-apply-citations.md

 1. Select the citations that you want to insert from the **Citation** dialog.
 1. Select **Done** to add them to the topic.

-Once you have inserted citations in the topic, you can preview them in the Web Editor.
+Once you have inserted citations in the topic, you can preview them in the Editor.
 You can also publish content with citations using Native PDF.